-If you are finding a powerful software which allows to record and edit your video footage, we recommend you try Filmora scrn .
+If you are finding a powerful software which allows to record and edit your video footage, we recommend you try Wondershare Filmora.

-With Filmora Scrn, you can record the TV screen, the webcam, audio and voiceover together in a customizable video quality in H264 or FastJPG.
-With the editing features built-in it, you can use Filmora Scrn to finish the basic cut, delete, copy and paste, add annotation and cursor effects.
+With Filmora, you can record the TV screen, the webcam, audio, and voiceover together in customizable video quality in H264 or FastJPG.
+With the editing features built-in it, you can use Filmora to finish the basic cut, delete, copy and paste, add annotation and cursor effects.
 What’s more, you can change the video speed and add the fade in and fade out effects and reduce the noise easily, add markers to important clips during recording and editing, merge clips and blend to each other to refine your video footage.

-That’s it, that’s typically all the things you will need to record the TV show from your Windows PC.
-Leave your comments below if you have find another better way to capture the TV on your PC.
+That’s it, that’s typical all the things you will need to record the TV show from your Windows PC.
+Leave your comments below if you have to find another better way to capture the TV on your PC.

 Liza Brown is a writer and a lover of all things video.